Skip to content

 Beginner’s Mind

-The practice of approaching every situation without preconceptions, allowing for clearer observation and response.
+Approaching every situation without preconceptions, allowing for clearer observation and response.

 Deep Dive →